ddwalk77/streaming-02-multiple-processes/README.md

 Read the output.
 Read the code.
 Try to figure out what's going on.

-1. What libraries did we import?
+1. What libraries did we import? sqlite3, time, multiprocessing, os, datetime, platform, sys
-1. Where do we set the task_duration?
+1. Where do we set the task_duration? global variable task_duration
 1. How many functions are defined?
+7
-1. What are the function names?
+1. What are the function names? create_table, drop_table, insert_pet, process_one, process_two, process_three, recreate_database
-1. In general, what does each function do?
+1. In general, what does each function do? create_table: creates a table names pets; drop_table: drops a table names pets; insert_pet: inserts a record in the pets table; process_one, process_two, and process_three: all three functions call the function insert_pet, adding specific pet information; recreate_database: drops and creates the pets table
-1. Where does the execution begin?
+1. Where does the execution begin? line 132 with "if __name__ == "__main__":"
 1. How many processes do we start?
+3
 1. How many records does each process insert?
+2

 In this first run, we start 3 processes, each inserting 2 records into a shared database